l-heemann/dndwiki/Ability Score Change/Ability Score Change.md

   | Weapon with "finesse" | Your choice of Strength/Dexterity|
   | Others | Might be different |

-  When attacking with you weapon you first roll a d20 and add the appropriate ability modifier (see the table above).
+  When attacking with your weapon, you first roll a d20 and add the appropriate ability modifier (see the table above).
 If you are proficient with this weapon, you also add your proficiency bonus.
 We write the sum of these modifiers into the column named "Atk Bonus", next to the name of the weapon.

   If your roll is greater or equal to the AC of your enemy, you roll to determine how much damage you do.
 The description of your weapon tells you which die you should use.
 Roll the die and add the appropriate ability modifier (see the table above).
 We write the dice type, the modifier and the damage type into the "Damage/Type" column, next to the "Atk Bonus" column.

-  Our Cleric "Ambovakri" has a dexterity modifier of +1, a strenght modifier of +4 and a proficiency bonus of +2.
+  Our Cleric "Ambovakri" has a dexterity modifier of +1, a strength modifier of +4 and a proficiency bonus of +2.
 She uses two weapons, a shortbow and a flail.

   The shortbow uses dexterity as a modifier (+1).
 Ambovakri is also proficient with "simple weapons" (+2).
 Therefore we write `+3` in the "Atk Bonus" column.

   The shortbow description tells us that shortbows do "1d6 piercing damage".
 Ambovakri also adds her dexterity modifier to this.
 So we write `1d6+1 piercing` into the "Damage/Type" column.

-  The flail uses strength as it's modifier (+3).
+  The flail uses strength as it's modifier (+4).
 Ambovakri is not proficient with martial weapons.
 Therefore we write `+4` in the "Atk Bonus" column.

   The flail does "1d8 bludgeoning" damage, so we write `1d8+4 bludgeoning` in the "Damage/Type" column.